 Helmets minimize injuries and reduce the likelihood of long term brain trauma.

 The extent of Indiana’s helmet law requires passengers and motorcycle operators seventeen and younger wear a helmet.
 However, the Motorcycle Safety Foundation (MSF) advocates protective clothing as the only defense a cyclist has against injury.
-Reccomendations include a Federal Motor Vehicle Safety Standard (FMVSS) 218 compliant helmet, heavy-duty jacket and pants, boots, gloves, and eye protection.
+Recommendations include a Federal Motor Vehicle Safety Standard (FMVSS) 218 compliant helmet, heavy-duty jacket and pants, boots, gloves, and eye protection.

 Experienced Motorcycle and Bicycle Accident Attorneys and Wrongful Death Lawyers